Meet the Board & Staff

 Debbie has always been interested in working with a non-profit and is thrilled to be part of an organization that is so dynamic, educational and just plain fun.
 Its focus on the arts and outreach to the community is a treasure for the entire city of Cincinnati.

-Kinsey Downs – Guest Services Coordinator
+Kinsey Downs – Assistant Programs Manager

 You can reach Kinsey at kinsey.downs@cliftonculturalarts.org.